 - Use original, and therefore more appropriate, attention devices in speeches.
 Avoid - "canned" introductions.
 Extemporaneous speaking is a "thinking individual's" - event.
-Use knowledge of current events, logic, and creativity to find an original - attention device that grabs the judges' attention, organizes and directs the speech, - but also that fits the speaker's personality as well as the topic question without - being cliché or "canned."
+Use knowledge of current events, logic, and creativity to find an original - attention device that grabs the judges' attention, organizes and directs the speech, - but also that fits the speaker's personality as well as the topic question without - but also that fits the speaker's personality as well as the topic question without - being cliché or "canned."
+Kristi Hodgkiss -

-- Kristi Hodgkiss